0xRud/0xRud/README.md

 # Yo, I'm Rud

 I'm a 3rd-year student in AI engineering at **USTHB**.
-I’m into understanding how **maths and programming** connect — especially in optimization and problem-solving.
+I’m into understanding how maths and programming connect. especially in optimization and problem solving.

 ---